 Students requesting a withdrawal from the University because of medical reasons must submit the appropriate medical documentation and a letter requesting a medical withdrawal to the Office of Academic Services and Retention.
 This must be done during the semester for which the leave is requested.
-Students approved for medical withdrawal will have a credit posted to their account to be applied toward future semesters.
-All unused credit will be forfeited within one year of issuance and tuition and fee charges will not be refunded.
 Students wishing to return after a Medical Withdrawal must submit medical documentation clearing them for return to the Office of Academic Services and Retention.